 If you drive an older car, have few assets, or don't drive much, this level of coverage may be perfect for you.

 It still may not be enough, however, since bodily injury liability coverage must be able to cover medical bills, lawsuits, and loss of income.

 This is the most suggested and appropriate level of insurance for most drivers.

 That includes middle-income earners with a typical level of savings.

-You may not consider yourself rich, however if you own an expensive home or have large savings balances, you may be worth more than you think.
+You may not consider yourself wealthy; however, if you own an expensive home or have large savings balances, you may be worth more than you think.

-This coverage level will be sufficient for most higher net worth individuals.
+This coverage level will be sufficient for most individuals with higher net worth.

-If you have a net worth of $500,000 or more, you may need this coverage.
+You may need this coverage if you have a net worth of $500,000 or more.
 Umbrella insurance can extend your protection to $1 million or more.
-It’s surprisingly inexpensive and can be added to your base policy.
+It's surprisingly inexpensive and can be added to your base policy.